VarnithChordia/Multlingual_Punctuation_restoration/README.md

 # Multilingual Punctuation Restoration

-This is the repository of the work done for multilingual punctuation restoration for [EACL system demonstration](https://2021.eacl.org/calls/demos/), the link to the paper is available at
+This is the repository of the work done for multilingual punctuation restoration at EACL, the link to the paper is available at - ![Paper Link]https://aclanthology.org/2021.eacl-demos.37/
 .
 Our demonstrated system can restore punctuations - period(.), comma(,),exclamation(!) and question mark(?) - for five languages - High Resource(English, French and German) and Low Resource Languages(Hindi and Tamil).
 The models can be available on request.

 ## Architecture